Ride1UP LMT’D Review

 Since their creation, the company and their bikes have received hundreds of positive rider reviews spanning the range of their bikes.
 To use it’s clear they are fulfilling their mission to remove the price barriers to e-bike with efficient and reliable products.

 Their range of e-bikes is sold at extremely competitive prices between $1,095 and $2,295.

 Their bikes go from a lightweight, single-speed roadster, all the way to a versatile hybrid in the Prodigy that is fully equipped to take on urban riding or mountain trails depending on which of the two builds you choose.
 Because of this diversity, there is a Ride1UP bike for almost any type of rider.

 Conclusion – Why is it an underrated eBike?

-After a detailed look at the LMT’D, its level and type of components, and user reviews, we think it is a unique choice for the sub-$2,000 price range.
+After a detailed look at the LMT’D, its components, and user reviews, we think it is a unique choice for the sub-$2,000 price range.

 The most notable features for us are as follows:

 - The choice between the two different style frames